KristofferK/SafariBooksOffline/README.md

   * Or it could be implemented in a way, where the user himself has to enter his credentials.
 In this case the website must be able to
     * Log into the users account, and
     * Download the HTML source for the user-specified chaper.
-* Get a list of downloaded chapters
-* Load a download chapter into the view.